JonmarCorpuz/SecondBrain/Software - Kubernetes.md

-Container orchastartion management tool

-* An open-source container ochestration solution
+Kubernetes is an open-source container orchestration platform

-* Provides cluster management
+* Automates the deployment, scaling, and management of clusters and the containers within

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)